aparnah30/ACL_Training/README.md

-# Deep Learning Projects Repository
+# ACL Training Projects Repository

 This repository contains a collection of deep learning and computer vision projects organized into three main categories: